volosoft/abp-commercial-docs/en/modules/identity/session-management.md

 # Session Management

-Session Management feature allows you to prevent concurrent login and manage user sessions.
+The Session Management feature allows you to prevent concurrent login and manage user sessions.

 ## Prevent concurrent login